-So Deedee showed me this magical fire, a fire in which I can throw 5 items and they will then magically disappear forever from my mind, my world, the world, the Internet, my memory, a faraway land or whichever reality, maybe ultimately the collective consciousness, the largest archive ever.
+So Deedee showed me this magical fire, a fire in which I can throw 5 items and they will then magically disappear forever from my mind, my world, the Internet, my memory, a faraway land or whichever reality, maybe ultimately the collective consciousness, the largest archive ever.
 A fire I had never seen before this day.
 This is a powerful fire and an intriguing concept.
 I quickly wrote down a few items; cruelty to animals (number one on my list), genocides, death by drowning, disastrous political decisions, gossip, our plastic soup or endless repetitive patterns?

 I worry about cruelty to animals, and the senseless slaughtering that is going on in the world, and the bad conditions wild animals and many pets have to live in.
 I think I worry about it more compared to cruelty to people because animals are so utterly defenseless, and they have to undergo this cruelty for as long as it takes, which is probably till the end of times.
 Sometimes I think that if I were to win the lottery I would have to help organizations that try to rescue animals and pets.
 But this would, irreversibly so, draw me into that world of constant suffering and would most probably affect me profoundly.
 So it makes me uncomfortable.
 What would be the consequence if I threw this in the fire?
 We like to think that things make sense in some way and that it serves a purpose even if we can’t see it.
 Are we really here on earth to heal the cruelty in our hearts?
 I don’t know.
 And for animals it seems a colossal sacrifice.